ev3dev-lang-java/installer/README.md

 + Java OpenJDK 10 (Java Runtime Image) for EV3 Brick
 + Java JDK 8 (Only for BrickPi/PiStorms) (It is necessary to upgrade to OpenJDK 10)

-If you like, you can install a utility to monitor the battery.
-(Recommended)

-+ [BatteryMonitor](https://github.com/ev3dev-lang-java/batteryMonitor) (A Java utility to monitor the Battery)

-But it is possible to install the following libraries if your project requires them.
+It is possible to install the following libraries if your project requires them.

 + [OpenCV](http://docs.opencv.org/2.4/doc/tutorials/introduction/desktop_java/java_dev_intro.html)
 + [RXTX](https://github.com/rxtx/rxtx) (Serial port library used on [RPLIDAR4J](https://github.com/ev3dev-lang-java/RPLidar4J))